 Assuming that you meet the minimum expectations agreed upon with your advisor, thesis (591), dissertation (595) and independent study (590) credits will be graded "PR".
 If you do not meet the expectations of your advisor, you will receive a "U" and such credits will not apply to meeting degree requirements.
-Directed research (500) credits are graded with an S (satisfactory) or U (unsatisfactory).
+Directed research (500) credits are graded with an S (satisfactory) or U (unsatisfactory) and may never be used toward a graduate degree.
 You should provide your advisor with a progress report at the end of each semester.
 Some departments have standard progress report forms.